 Not everything about RTW travel, career breaks, and re-entry is all puppies and rainbows though.
 Even if you do have a positive experience finding another job or going back to your old career, actually getting back to work and a regular life can be extremely challenging.

-Mike Cooney, who is hosting Meet, Plan, Go! in Orlando says after he went on a RTW trip with his wife and three teenage sons, he had quite a bit of difficulty re-adjusting.
-“It’s been almost two years since we returned and the readjustment period has not ended and never will.
+Mike Cooney, who hosted Meet, Plan, Go! in Orlando says after he went on a RTW trip with his wife and three teenage sons, he had quite a bit of difficulty re-adjusting.
+“It’s been several years since we returned and the readjustment period has not ended and never will.
 It’s been really difficult for my wife and me.
 The boys have readjusted better than the two of us.
 There is not a day goes by that Catrell and I don’t think about hitting the road again.
 We don’t expect anyone to feel sorry for us, but it’s been very difficult to get back to a ‘normal’ life.”
-Mike is back to his old career as a consultant as he and his wife have started their own travel agency and launched a new website called the Happy Healthy Traveler.
+Mike and his wife have started their own travel agency since returning from their trip.

 Alexis Grant has also had some trouble during the re-entry period, “As much as I love my work, it lacks the excitement of traveling across Africa in a bush taxi, meeting new people every day and constantly exploring new places.
 Long-term travel has a lot of highs and lows, and real life can seem boring in comparison.
 The question now for me is, how can I work that adventure into my everyday life?”